DavidLP/iLightSln/README.md

 # iLightSln
 A Python 3.6 client for iLightSln Zigbee gateways.
-Provides blocking and non-blocking asyncio interface.
+Provides blocking interface and non-blocking asyncio interface.

 # Supported gateways
 A compatible ILightSln gateway should shows a Wifi SSID during setup containing "iLightsln".